-A) IMPLICATIONS OF FAREHAM'S CURRENT 5 YEAR HOUSING LAND SUPPLY POSITION
+A) IMPLICATIONS OF FAREHAM'S CURRENT 5 YEAR HOUSING LAND SUPPLY POSITION supply against its OAHN 5YHLS requirement.

 As set out in the Introduction to this report, the Cranleigh Road Planning Appeal Inspector concluded that the Council's housing requirements should be based upon Objectively Assessed Housing Need (OAHN), not the housing requirements set out in Local Plan Parts 1 and 2.
 Officers accept this position.